smucode/exercism-elm/series/README.md

 # Series

-Write a program that will take a string of digits and give you all the contiguous substrings of length `n` in that string.
+Given a string of digits, output all the contiguous substrings of length `n` in that string.

 For example, the string "49142" has the following 3-digit series: